Zeonthestupid/Zeonthestupid/README.md

 - YIPPEE

-This acc is just for iridescent games : Betterlife
+This acc is just for iridescent games : Betterlife and mainly school projects

 YIPPEEEEEEEEEEEEEEEEEEEEEEEEEEEEEE